digel4/JSONapi-SPA/README.md

 <h3 align="center">To-do List App with MongoDB</h3>

   <p align="center">
-   A react app witch consumes it's own API hosted on an Express server
+   A react app which consumes it's own API.
+The API is hosted on an Express server
     <br />
     <a href="https://github.com/digel4/to-do-app"><strong>Explore the docs »</strong></a>
     <br />